Katzarkov-Kontsevich-Pantev conjecture for minimal adjoint orbits: KKP conjecture and our result

 Since the 3 Hodge theoretical invariants $f^{p,q}(Y,w), h^{p,q}(Y,w), i^{p,q}(Y,w),$ of our LG models coincide, we may depict diamonds containing their common values, that we name {\it KKP diamonds}.
 For our examples, these turn out to have a unique nonzero entry.
-Thus, our Lie theoretical constructions give rise to LG models where computations of Hodge theoretical invariants turn out rather simple, which is arguably the best feature of the LG models we present here.
+Thus, our Lie theoretical constructions give rise to LG models where computations of Hodge theoretical invariants turn out rather simple, which is arguably the best feature of our choice of LG models.
 It is at this moment unknown how KKP invariants behave for LG models on more general adjoint orbits.